 After the announcement of each charge, the opposing player has the opportunity to declare a counter-charge by one of his/her own riders.
 This declaration must be made immediately, without waiting for the identification of other later charges.
+The counter-charge must be executed during the movement phase of his opponent.
 The character carrying out the counter-charge need not be the character chosen as a target by the opposing charge.
 To be permissible, a rider's counter-charge must meet the following conditions: